• Skip to primary navigation

 Store leftovers in an airtight container in your refrigerator for up to 5 days.
 You can also freeze roasted vegetables, but they won’t be as crisp when you reheat them.
 If you decide to freeze them, put them in a freezer-safe container and use them within six months.

-What type of dijon mustard can I use for this roasted veggie recipe?
+What type of Dijon mustard can I use for this roasted veggie recipe?

 What can I make with the vegetable scraps?